AdobeDocs/audience-manager.en/help/using/c-features/algorithmic-models/understanding-models.md

    <td colname="col2"> <p>The <span class="wintitle"> Influential Traits</span> table: </p> <p>
      <ul id="ul_FB15A554CADC40D09F9AC6D384D54ECD">
       <li id="li_343E25E8B3584D38B1E2BCB211033DBF"> Lists the top 50 influential traits that are best represented in the model's baseline population. </li>
       <li id="li_44957F46C0744A84A987D8F25D93E24E">Ranks each trait in order of its <span class="wintitle"> Relative Weight</span> rank.
 The <span class="wintitle"> Relative Weight</span> sorts newly discovered traits in order of influence or desirability.
 The weight scale is a percentage that runs from 0% to 100%.
 Traits ranked closer to 100% means they're more like the audience in your baseline population.
-See <a href="../../c-features/algorithmic-models/understanding-models.md#concept_1E21CF71FBD04C3EA59554909828DAD5" format="dita" scope="local"> Understanding TraitWeight</a>. </li>
+See <a href="../../c-features/algorithmic-models/understanding-models.md#concept_1E21CF71FBD04C3EA59554909828DAD5"> Understanding TraitWeight</a>. </li>
       <li id="li_260151E23B1E484BA06C8494552A04F0">Shows the 30-Day uniques and the total trait population for each trait. </li>
      </ul> </p> </td>
   </tr>